OpenSchulCloud/schul-cloud.github.io/dev/_posts/2017-04-21-setup-development-under-ubuntu.md

 `apt-get install npm` will not work as this installs an old version of node.
 We need a later version.

+There are different installation methods:

+- [Installation from downloaded binary][install-binary] (no administrator)
+- [Installation from package repository][install-package]

+You can choose one of these.

+### Node Installation from Binary
+[install-binary]: #installation-from-binary

 This can be found on the [node.js download page][node-download].
 I use version 6 LTS (Long Term Support).